Meet our leadership team

 Felicia holds a bachelor's degree in Political Science from Virginia State University, and her MPA from John Jay College of Criminal Justice (with specializations in Policy and Human Resources).
 She is a member of the Health Care Compliance Association (HCCA).

-Mary volunteers for several organizations that support families and veterans, including Operation Homefront, Rolling Thunder Chapter 2, and the Stephen Siller Tunnel to Towers Foundation.
-In 2015, she was awarded the United States Army’s Patriotic Civilian Service Commendation Award, the fifth-highest honor the United States Army can bestow upon a civilian, for her charity work for the military.
+Outside of her professional responsibilities, Mary is actively involved in various charitable organizations that support families and veterans.
+She volunteers her time with Operation Homefront, Rolling Thunder Chapter 2, and the Stephen Siller Tunnel to Towers Foundation.
+Her dedication to serving the military community was recognized in 2015 when she was awarded the United States Army's Patriotic Civilian Service Commendation Award, one of the highest honors a civilian can receive from the Army.

 Nyeesha Boland-Ali, LMSW